-Ivy geraniums are prone to one notable disorder—edema caused by varying moisture levels.
-Edema causes the plant to develop corky spots on the underside of older leaves, caused by rupturing plant cells.
+Ivy geraniums are prone to one notable disorder—oedema which is caused by varying moisture levels.
+Oedema causes the plant to develop corky spots on the underside of older leaves, caused by rupturing plant cells.
 If you see this symptom, adjust your watering schedule to irrigate more often but in smaller quantities.

-Older plants may get woody and sparse over time.
+Older plants can get woody and sparse over time.
 If so, simply prune them back severely and wait for new growth to fill in.
 This is most common with potted plants that move between indoor and outdoor locations over several years.
-This may also be a sign that the plants need to be repotted into larger containers.
+Woody growth can also be a sign that the plants need to be repotted into larger containers.

 What is the difference between ivy geraniums and zonal geraniums?

 Zonal geraniums have larger, round leaves and an upright habit compared to ivy geraniums.
 Some zonal geraniums have a dark band on the foliage, which adds to their ornamental quality when not in bloom.
 Zonal geraniums are more tolerant of hot, sunny conditions, while ivy geraniums need carefully controlled watering.